 Do you live in an apartment?
-Looking for a breed that is active outdoors but smaller in size?
+Are you looking for a breed that is active outdoors but smaller in size?

 A Pomsky might be the dog you're looking for!

-Pomskies are a crossbreed between a Pomeranian and a Siberian Husky.
-This designer mixed breed is gaining in popularity with dog lovers as breeders continue to fine-tune to achieve the perfect look - a Husky but smaller in size, like a lap dog!
+A pomsky puppy is a crossbreed between a Pomeranian and a Siberian Husky, recognized by the International Pomsky Association.
+This designer dog breed is gaining popularity with dog lovers as breeders continue to fine-tune to achieve the perfect look - a Husky but smaller in size, like a lap dog!
+Like many mixed breeds, pomeranian husky mixes can be a perfect combination of the personality traits of the husky dog, with the small size of the pomeranian, making for a medium-size dog with fewer common health problems than a purebred counterpart.

-Known for being playful and energetic, this relatively new breed weighs between 20 and 30 pounds.
-The temperament depends on the parents and their upbringing!
+Known for being playful and energetic, the pomsky breed weighs between 20 and 30 pounds.
+Their temperament depends on their parents and their upbringing!
 A crossing usually consists of a Husky mother and a Pomeranian father.
-Given the parent breeds, Pomskies have a lot of energy and need a lot of exercise.
+Given the parent breeds, Pomskies are high energy, with a high prey drive and a need for playtime.
+Their exercise needs mean that they need early socialization and access to a dog park if you live in a small apartment or townhome.
+High energy levels make daily walks and positive reinforcement a requirement for this highly trainable breed.
 They are also quite intelligent dogs.
-The Pomsky dog has a double coat with medium length hair and needs to be brushed regularly.
+The Pomsky dog has a double coat with medium-length hair and needs to be brushed or taken to a groomer regularly.
 That means they aren't the best for dog owners with allergies.

-These small dogs have a lifespan of 13-15 years.
+These small dogs have a lifespan of 13-15 years, according to breed standards.

 Health and Grooming

 The parent breeds inform Pomsky owners of the possible health conditions they can expect.
-Health issues may include eye problems specifically from the Husky parent.
-The Pomeranian parent may pass along skin problems.
-Other health problems may include hip dysplasia from the Husky parent.
+Health issues may include eye problems, specifically from the Husky parent, particularly in first-generation puppies.
+In addition, the Pomeranian parent may pass along skin problems.
+Other health problems may include hip dysplasia and collapsing trachea from the Husky parent.
+Like all dogs, pomskies can have dental problems if not fed appropriate food.

-This small dog breed is intelligent and needs a lot of mental stimulation but they are eager to please!
-They also love to play as such energetic dogs "so homes with children are the best for Pomskies.
+This small dog breed is intelligent and needs a lot of mental stimulation, but they are eager to please!
+While they are great for apartment living due to their small size, they still need plenty of exercise.
+They also love to play and are such energetic dogs, "so homes with children are the best for Pomskies.
 However, you must ensure that you introduce the Pomsky slowly and gently to your home with small children, as the Pomsky can be a little nervous and skittish," according to the Pomsky Guide.

 The Controversy Is About Safe Breeding

-These adorable dogs are not without controversy.
-There are concerns about the breeding process as Huskies are so much bigger than Pomeranians.
+These adorable dogs are not without controversies, with one major concern being the breeding process due to the size difference between Huskies and Pomeranians.
 A successful breeding program requires artificial insemination of the bigger Husky female.

 Also, like with any "fad," there is concern that the popularity of this designer breed will eventually die out.
-Since it's hard at this point to predict how long fans of teacup breeds or designer dogs will be interested in this hybrid, the hope is that these dogs don't end up in shelters.
+However, since it's hard to predict how long fans of teacup breeds or designer dogs will be interested in this hybrid, the hope is that these dogs don't end up in shelters.

-Look for an approved Pomsky breeder when you start searching!
-And remember these are not purebred dogs, therefore not recognized by the American Kennel Club.
+Look for an approved Pomsky breeder when you start searching and remember these are not purebred dogs, therefore not recognized by the American Kennel Club (AKC).
 You should check with the Pomsky Club of America for reputable breeders and rescue groups rather than go through a pet store.

 Do you live with a Pomsky?
 Have you ever seen a Pomeranian Husky?
-Let us know what characteristics you love about this teacup breed in the comments below!
+Let us know what characteristics you love about this teacup breed on the Wide Open Pets Facebook page!